2018 Green Bay Packers season: Preseason

 The preseason schedule was announced on April 11, 2018.

 Regular season

 Schedule

 The regular season schedule was announced on April 19, 2018.

 Note: Intra-division opponents are in bold text.

 Game summaries

 Week 1: vs. Chicago Bears

 This was the Packers' first win from a 17-point deficit or more entering the 4th quarter in franchise history.
+This was especially noted for Aaron Rodgers coming back into the game after being carted off with a leg injury in the first half.